HAG87/atelierbump-site/_docs/01-userguide.md

     1. Set a row number in the spinner to add rules to.
 Press "update Row" if you change the offset parameters for the current selected row number. unchecking "Enable" will turn off   the current row, but it's still used for calculations.
     2. Set current column for the row.
 Each added rule will "fill" a cell in the row.
         2.1 Pick the node to use.
-        2.2 Set offset, rotation and scale values. unchecking "Enabled" will left a "hole" in the array, without breaking the rules.
+        2.2 Set offset, rotation and scale values. un-checking "Enabled" will left a "hole" in the array, without breaking the rules.
     3. Once you finish to set the new column, or update the current selected row, press "ADD/UPDATE", check in the listview if the rule was successfully updated.

 >Note: The preview needs to be updated after making changes to the rules.